TimSeaM/SC1015-Mini-Project-/README.md

      - Results

 [4.
 Model Training 2 (Polynomial Regression)](https://github.com/TimSeaM/SC1015-Mini-Project-/blob/main/Polynomial_Regression_Tim.ipynb "1.
 Data cleaning")
+   - Definition
+   - Pros and Cons
+   - Degree comparison of Polynomial regression
-   - Train with Income Composition of Resources
+   - Train and test with "Income Composition of Resources"
-   - Comparison between degree 2 and degree 4
-     - Test
+     - Degree of 4 give the best results without overfitting
-     - Results
+     - Accuracy: 69.5%

 [5.
 Model Training 3 (Logistic Regression)]
    - ABC
+   - Train and test with "Development"
-   - Test
+     -
-     - Test
+     - Accuracy: 92%

 ## Conclusion
-Accuracy of the different Regression techniques
+- Income Composition of Resources and Schooling are the most important indicators of Life Expectancy.
+The closer both are to their respective max values, the better the Life Expectancy.
+- Out of all the 3 models we implemented, Logistic Regression performed the best while Linear regression performed the worst.
+- There is a clear indication that disease statistic, while an indicator of life expectancy, do not matter as much as the allocation of the countries' resources.

 ## Key learning points
 - Data Cleaning
+  - Interpolation
+  - Winsorization (Limiting of outliers)
-- EDA
+- EDA & Feature Engineering & Selection
+  -
 - Linear Regression
 - Polynomial Regression
+- Logistic Regression
 ## Contributors
 (In alphabetical order)